Shoreham Power Station

 Shoreham Power Station is a 420MWe combined cycle gas-fired power station in Southwick, West Sussex.
-It was built on the site of the Brighton B Power Station.
+It was built on the site of the Shoreham B Power Station.

 History

 Gloucester Road Power Station

 Brighton was one of the first towns in the UK to have a continuous supply of electricity.
 In 1882 Robert Hammond established the Hammond Electric Light Company and on the 27 February 1882 he opened the Gloucester Road Power Station.
 It was set up in the yard of Reed's Iron Foundry, and consisted of a Brush dynamo, driven by a Robey engine.
 This was used to power sixteen arc lamps on a 1.75 mi circuit around the town centre, operating from dusk until 11pm every day.
 In spring 1883 another dynamo was brought into operation, powered by a Marshall engine, powering a 40 lamp circuit.

 In 1885 the Hammond Electric Light Company went into voluntary liquidation, and the system was bought by the Brighton Electric Light Company who registered on 16 December 1885.
 It further extended the system, building a new station on the same site, consisting of three 40-lamp Brush dynamos, powered by a Fowler engine.
 This station was later extended by another two Brush dynamos and another Fowler engine.

 By January 1886 the company's system had increased to include 1,000 filament lamps on 8 mi of circuit, and in 1887, it was decided for the company to provide a day time service.
 A 16-lamp dynamo and a Hornsby engine were installed to take the day-time load.
 In the same year, the system was switched from DC to AC, and electricity was generated at 1,800 volts (V) using single-phase Elwell Parker and Mordey alternators.
 Voltage was reduced to 100 V by Lowrie-Hall transformers mounted on customers' rooftops.
 By 1887, 34 arc lamps and 1,500 filament lamps were being supplied by five Brush dynamos, on a 15 mi system of overhead lines.
 In 1890 the company became the Brighton and Hove Electric Light Company.